courtiol/coronaR/README.md

 <img src="man/figures/README-plot1-1.png" width="100%" />

-TO look at daily deaths, using the baseline mortality from the world:
+To look at daily deaths, using the baseline mortality from the world:

 ``` r
 plot_deaths(data_ECDC = data_COVID,